About

 Our Team

-Hands for Impact is a collaborative group of analysts, project leads and associates.
-We are expanding our team to ensure the successful delivery of projects, drawing on our expertise in Social Investment, Social Value, and non-profit impact theory and implementation.
+Hands for Impact works collaboratively with researchers, consultants and partners.
+Our team ensures the successful delivery of projects, drawing on our expertise in Social Investment, Social Value, and non-profit impact theory and implementation.

 CLAUDIA WACE

-Co-Founder & Impact Strategy Lead Level 1: Social Value Associate
+Co-Founder & Impact Strategy Lead (Initiative), Level 1: Social Value Associate

 Claudia has held a variety of roles in the non-profit sector, spanning governance, communications, strategy development, monitoring and evaluation, and fundraising.
 Alongside HFI's mahi, she provides strategic support to youth-focused and community organisations on monitoring, learning, and articulating change.
 She also serves as a trustee of a UK-based charitable trust, guiding impact strategy across rural regeneration, public service wellbeing, and environmental protection.